Introducing Nick Bowker, your African Safari Hunting Outfitter

 Free Range African Hunting versus Free Roaming

 A lot has been written about Free Range Hunting and Fair Chase Hunting.
-Free Range Hunting can be defined as kept in natural conditions, with freedom of movement.
+Free-range hunting can be defined as keeping in natural conditions with freedom of movement.
 Also, no human-made barrier prevents the animal’s movement.

 Another concept is “Free-Roaming” in South Africa because the animals are born, bred, live, and die on the property.